 The Icon Programming Language, second edition, Ralph E. Griswold and Madge T. Griswold, Prentice-Hall, Inc., Englewood Cliffs, New Jersey, 1990.
-365 pages.
-ISBN 0-13-447889-4. \$29.95.
+367 pages.
+ISBN 0-13-447889-4.

 This book is available from the Icon Project at the University of Arizona.
-It also can be ordered through any bookstore that handles special orders or by telephone directly from Prentice-Hall: (201) 767-9520.
+It also can be ordered through any bookstore that handles special orders.